BeosinBlockchainSecurity/Web3-Knowledge-Base/README.md

 - How to Avoid Telegram Scams.pdf
 - Security Audit Series What Is a Precompiled Contract Vulnerability.pdf
 - Things to Know About the Ethereum Shanghai Upgrade.pdf
+- A crypto influencer is under a sweeper bot attack.
+How can Beosin help recover his funds.pdf
+- An In-depth Analysis of zk-SNARK Input Aliasing Vulnerability.pdf